ibm-cloud-docs/Cloudant/query/using_views.md

 By default, all index results reflect the current state of the database. {{site.data.keyword.cloudant_short_notm}} builds its indexes automatically and asynchronously in the background.
-This practice usually means that the index is fully up-to-date when you query it.
+This practice usually means that the index is fully up to date when you query it.
 If not, by default, {{site.data.keyword.cloudant_short_notm}} applies the remaining updates at query time.

-{{site.data.keyword.cloudant_short_notm}} provides a few parameters, described next, to alter this behaviour.
+{{site.data.keyword.cloudant_short_notm}} provides a few parameters, described next to alter this behavior.
 We recommend against using them as the side-effects typically outweigh their benefit.

 ### Parameters